laurilehmijoki/configure-s3-website/README.md

 [![Build Status](https://secure.travis-ci.org/laurilehmijoki/configure-s3-website.png)](http://travis-ci.org/laurilehmijoki/configure-s3-website)
 [![Gem Version](https://fury-badge.herokuapp.com/rb/configure-s3-website.png)](http://badge.fury.io/rb/configure-s3-website)

-Configure an AWS S3 bucket to function as a website.
-Easily from the command-line interface.
+Configure an AWS S3 bucket to function as a website easily from a command-line interface.

 The bucket may or may not exist.
 If the bucket does not exist, `configure-s3-website` will create it.